jamf/aftermath/README.md

 ```

 ## Uninstall
 To uninstall the aftermath binary, run the `Aftermath Uninstaller.pkg` from the Releases [Releases](https://github.com/jamf/aftermath/releases).
 This will uninstall the binary and also run `aftermath --cleanup` to remove aftermath directories.
-If any aftermath directories elsewhere, using the `--output` command, it is the responsibility of the user/admin to remove said directories.
+If any aftermath directories reside elsewhere, from using the `--output` command, it is the responsibility of the user/admin to remove said directories.

 ## Help Menu